zero-to-mastery/ascii-art/CONTRIBUTING.md

 Ready to contribute?
 Here's how to set up ascii\-art for local development.

-1. Fork the ascii\_art repo on GitHub.
+1. Fork the ascii-art repo on GitHub.
 2. Clone your fork locally:

         $ git clone git@github.com:your_name_here/ascii-art.git